2006 RH120: Orbit

 Analysis has shown that solar-radiation pressure is perturbing its motion perceptibly.
 However, Paul Chodas in JPL's Solar System Dynamics Group suspects that the perturbations are consistent with expectations for a rocky object but not with old flight hardware.
 One hypothesis is that the object is a piece of lunar rock ejected by an impact.
+In 2023, was identified as a possible dark comet.
+Dark comets are asteroids that exhibit comet-like acceleration, but visually appear as asteroids, with no coma or tail.
+Astronomers who study dark comets believe the acceleration is caused by outgassing on the sunlit side.

 made four Earth orbits of about three months each with perigee (closest approach to Earth) on 11 September 2006, 3 January 2007, 25 March 2007, and 14 June 2007.
 During the 12-month capture from July 2006 to July 2007 when it was inside of Earth's Hill sphere, it stayed within 0.0116 AU of Earth.
 It was ejected after the 14 June 2007 perigee when it dipped inside the Moon's orbit to a distance of 276840 km. became an Apollo-class asteroid in June 2007 as it was escaping Earth's Hill sphere.
 Though it was outside of Earth's Hill sphere, the geocentric orbital eccentricity was not greater than 1 until 17 September 2007.

 It is now in solar orbit as an Amor-class asteroid with an orbit completely outside of Earth's orbit.
 As of 2022, this object is 1.7 AU from Earth on the other side of the Sun and was not less than 1 AU from Earth until March 2025.

 Future events

 Around 18 August 2028 (±3 days) it will pass Earth with a relative velocity of 136 m/s and will then pass Earth with a relative velocity of 784 m/s around 9 October 2028 as it speeds up for a November 2028 perihelion passage (closest approach to the Sun and when an object moves fastest in its orbit).
 For comparison, on 13 April 2029, asteroid 99942 Apophis will pass Earth at a relative speed of 7.4 km/s.

-has a 1-in-200 (0.5%) chance of Earth impact on 8 February 2044 and would impact with a harmless 1 kiloton of energy if it did impact.
+has a 1-in-120 (0.8%) chance of Earth impact on 8 February 2044 and would impact with a harmless 1.3 kiloton of energy if it did impact.
 (The Chelyabinsk meteor released about 440 kt of energy.)
 JPL Horizon's nominal orbit has the asteroid passing 0.009 AU from Earth on 9 January 2044 (30 days before the virtual impactor).
-As a result of a 281 day observation arc and radar observations, JPL's solution accounts for non-gravitational forces as the multi-decade motion of a very small object is greatly affected by solar heating.
+As a result of a 281 day observation arc and radar observations, JPL's solution accounts for non-gravitational forces as the multi-decade motion of a very small object is greatly affected by solar radiation pressure and the Yarkovsky effect.